-On October 11, 2017 (the "Effective Date"), we entered into a license agreement (the "Agreement") with Ono Pharmaceutical Co., Ltd., a corporation organized and existing under the laws of Japan ("Ono"), pursuant to which we granted Ono exclusive rights to develop and commercialize, at its own cost, selinexor and KPT-8602 for the diagnosis, treatment and/or prevention of all human oncology indications (the "Field") in Japan, Republic of Korea, Republic of China (Taiwan) and Hong Kong as well as in the ten Southeast Asian countries currently comprising the Association of Southeast Asian Nations (the "Ono Territory").
-Pursuant to the terms of the Agreement, we will receive an upfront payment of ¥2.5 billion (US\$22.3 million at the exchange rate as of the Effective Date), up to ¥10.15 billion (US\$90.5 million at the exchange rate as of the Effective Date) in milestone payments if certain development goals are achieved and up to ¥9.0 billion (US\$80.2 million at the exchange rate as of the Effective Date) in milestone payments if certain sales milestones are achieved, as well as a low double-digit royalty based on future net sales of selinexor and KPT-8602 in the Ono Territory.
+On October 11, 2017 (Ono Effective Date), we entered into the Ono License Agreement, pursuant to which we granted Ono exclusive rights to develop and commercialize, at its own cost, selinexor and eltanexor for the diagnosis, treatment and/or prevention of all human oncology indications in Japan, Republic of Korea, Republic of China (Taiwan) and Hong Kong as well as in the ten Southeast Asian countries currently comprising the Association of Southeast Asian Nations (Ono Territory).
+Pursuant to the terms of the Ono License Agreement, we received an upfront payment of ¥2.5 billion (US\$21.9 million on the date received), and could receive up to ¥10.15 billion (US\$90.5 million at the exchange rate as of the Ono Effective Date) in milestone payments if certain development goals are achieved and up to ¥9.0 billion (US\$80.2 million at the exchange rate as of the Ono Effective Date) in milestone payments if certain sales milestones are achieved, as well as a low double-digit royalty based on future net sales of selinexor and eltanexor in the Ono Territory.